hmc-cs111-fall2015/project-notebook/Entry 4 -- November 22.md

 This shouldn't be terribly difficult to achieve, but it'll take some thought to consider how best to save/retrieve that information.

+Other Codeviz comments I've included in the file are `//%` to indicate a comment that should be included on the flowchart, and `//>` to indicate that the text in this comment should go with the text from the previous comment.

 After I finished adding/updating Codeviz comments, I added some JavaDoc to the new functions.
 I half-expected to stop here as all of this refactoring took more time than I expected, but then I looked back at the implementation plan